-The 106 acres of the hill once belonged to the Chequers Estate but was handed to the National Trust in 1918 by Lord and Lady Lee of Fareham the same time the Chequers House was handed to the country as a countryside retreat for the serving prime minister.
+The 106 acres of the hill once belonged to the Chequers Estate but was handed to the National Trust in 1918 by Lord and Lady Lee of Fareham, the same time the Chequers House was handed to the country as a retreat for the serving prime minister.

 The most notable plants to be found are rock rose, marjoram, basil and thyme.
-The most interesting butterflies to be found are small heath, meadow brown, ringlet and common blue.The grassland takes a lot of maintaining by National Trust Rangers, volunteers and contractors.
+The most interesting butterflies here are small heath, meadow brown, ringlet and common blue.The grassland takes a great deal of careful management by National Trust Rangers, volunteers and contractors.
 This is done by carefully removing scrub and small trees through the winter months to avoid nesting birds.